Terry Fator: Post-America's Got Talent

-Following his win, it was announced on the show that in conjunction with winning, he was to appear at the Jubilee Theatre at Bally's Las Vegas.
+After winnning, it was announced on the show that in conjunction with winning, he was to appear at the Jubilee Theatre at Bally's Las Vegas.
 However, the spots were only going to be 15 minutes long, and in mutual cooperation with his management team and Bally's, the plan was dropped.
 Fator performed at Christian singer Larry Norman's 60th birthday party in April 2007.
 Later Fator flew Larry to tapings of America's Got Talent and also to his debut show at the Las Vegas Hilton as an honored guest.

 On October 14 and 15, 2007, after winning America's Got Talent, Fator performed at the Las Vegas Hilton; both shows were sold out.
 He performed several more shows there in December.
 That month, he signed a contract for $1.5 million with the Las Vegas Hilton to do three shows a month from January 2008 to May 2008.
 Also in 2007, Fator became an official supporter of Ronald McDonald House Charities and is a member of their celebrity board, called the Friends of RMHC.

 On March 17, 2008, Fator appeared on The Oprah Winfrey Show along with American Idol judge and AGT creator & executive producer Simon Cowell.
 To the amazement of Winfrey, Cowell referred to Fator as one of the "two most talented people on the planet."
 Fator performed with three of his dummies; country singer Walter T. Airedale performed a Garth Brooks song and Winston the impersonating Turtle sang a Bee Gees song.
 Julius performed a Marvin Gaye song; Julius was a favorite when he appeared on The Oprah Winfrey Show.
 "As soon as I brought out Julius, she had this look on her face, wondering what I was about to do," Fator said.
 "Once I started into Marvin Gaye, she fell out of her chair."
 On May 13 of that year it was announced that Fator had signed a five-year, $100 million contract to perform nightly at The Mirage on the Las Vegas Strip.
 He replaced headliner Danny Gans and the theater was renamed the Terry Fator Theatre.
 Reportedly, Fator's deal was one of the largest entertainment deals in Las Vegas history.